On this page

 - entrepreneurs working in childcare

-It is not yet known when this change to the Childcare Provisions Act (Wet Kinderopvang) will come into effect.
+This change to the Childcare Provisions Act (Wet Kinderopvang) has come into effect on 1 July 2021.